Plan your Pancreatic Cancer Treatment and Surgery in India with Forerunners Healthcare Consultants

 Whipple's Operation – This operation involves the removal of the head of the pancreas, the lower end of the stomach, most of the duodenum (first part of the small intestines), the common bile duct, gall bladder and the surrounding lymph nodes.
 The remaining part of the stomach, bile duct and pancreas are then reattached to the small intestines.

-Distal Pancreatectomy - also called 'left' pancreatectomy, it is performed on the tail end or body of the pancreas which is furthest away from the join to the duodenum
+Distal Pancreatectomy - also called 'left' pancreatectomy, it is performed on the tail end or the body of the pancreas, which is furthest away from the join to the duodenum.

 Total Pancreatectomy - sometimes it is necessary to remove the whole pancreas if there is a large cystic or endocrine tumour.

 Palliative Surgery - If the cancer has spread and cannot be removed, there are a number of operations that might be recommended by your doctor to help alleviate some of the symptoms of the disease.
 The most common symptoms that need surgical intervention are jaundice, bowel obstruction and pain.
 The blockage due to tumor in the duct can be treated a number of ways

 Insertion of a plastic or metal tube called a stent - Usually this can be inserted endoscopically while the patient is sedated.

 Biliary Bypass - Choledocho-Jejunostomy - if placing a stent is not possible, an operation that allows the bile to drain away by bypassing the blockage can be performed.
 It is where the bile duct is cut above the blockage and then reattached directly into the small intestines.